 Applying the policy

-Sections 2 and 3 of the Policy on the Management of Data Supporting Research Outputs set out the responsibilities of the University and researchers respectively.
+Sections 2 and 3 of the University of Oxford Research Data Management Policy set out the responsibilities of the University and researchers respectively.
 This page offers some pointers to some of the help and resources available to enable researchers to comply with the policy.

 2.0 Responsibilities of the University